petrumamartin/vue-demo/README.md

 # vue-demo
-Create a demostration on the capabilities of the vue framework.
+Create a demonstration on the capabilities of the vue framework.